STAND. COM. REP. NO. 2050

 State of Hawaii

-Your Committee on Labor, to which was referred S.B.
-No. 2120 entitled:
+Your Committee on Judiciary, to which was referred S.B.
+No. 449 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2120, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 2120, S.D.
-1, and be referred to the Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 449 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.